 Salary and Fringe Benefits for SLU Faculty and Staff

 Salary is allowed only for non-key personnel, with the following exception: Summer salary is allowed for senior/key personnel on 9-month contracts.
-Summer salary may not exceed 20% of the total budget.
+Total summer salaries (PIs and Co-PIs) shall not exceed 20% of the total budget.

 Fringe benefits applied to summer salary should be calculated at the rate of 16.0%.